 E-mail: anders.fundin@siq.se

-SQMA, initiated by SIQ in 2012, is a growing network with today eleven universities with research in quality and business development: Chalmers University of Technology, University West, Jönköping University, Karlstad University, Royal Institute of Technology, Linköping University, Luleå University of Technology, Lund University, Mid Sweden University, Mälardalen University, Uppsala University.
+SQMA, initiated by SIQ in 2012, is a growing network of eleven universities with research in quality and business development: Chalmers University of Technology, University West, Jönköping University, Karlstad University, Royal Institute of Technology, Linköping University, Luleå University of Technology, Lund University, Mid Sweden University, Mälardalen University, Uppsala University.

 SIQ - The Institute for Quality Development is an independent foundation and research institute, established by the government.
 SIQ:s mission is to stimulate and contribute to a positive quality development in all parts of Swedish society by creating, collecting and disseminating knowledge for a long-term and sustainable development work.